 A Ft.
 Lauderdale attorney could present a persuasive argument to minimize the potential penalties.

 Any individual who is prosecuted for a second offense of reckless driving by speed would be subject to the penalties of a second-degree misdemeanor.
 However, the maximum penalty increases from 90 days in the Broward County Jail to six months in jail and a maximum fine of $1,000.

 All reckless driving charges are criminal charges, and anytime an individual is charged or accused of a crime, it is in their best interests to hire a defense attorney.
 Our attorneys at Leifert & Leifert can help to determine what their options are as the long-ranging effects could be serious.

 Potential Defenses and Mitigating Factors

 The only legal excuses for driving at reckless speeds would be necessity or duress.
 For example, it may be a situation that was created not by the alleged offender.
 One such situation is driving in an emergency situation or being chased.
 Because the law requires a willful and wanton disregard for persons or property, speeding out of necessity may not always constitute reckless driving.
 The Court may not always accept these arguments, and unrepresented individuals may have difficulty effectively presenting their side of the story before a Judge.
 Experienced Ft.
-Lauderdale reckless driving by speed lawyers could negotiate directly with Prosecutors or raise a strong defense in court.
+Lauderdale lawyers could negotiate directly with Prosecutors or raise a strong defense in court against reckless driving by speed charges.